 The other primary defense to any criminal case is that the prosecution failed to prove the defendant’s guilt beyond a reasonable doubt.
 As long as the defense attorney can demonstrate that the government lacks sufficient evidence to sustain a guilty verdict, then the defendant should not be held criminally liable.

-If you’ve been arrested for “HOA Fraud” in Nevada, contact our Las Vegas criminal defense attorneys to discuss your case for free.
+If you’ve been arrested for “HOA Fraud” in Nevada, contact our Las Vegas criminal defense attorneys to discuss your case.
 It may be possible to negotiate the charges down to reduced offenses or even a full dismissal so your record stays clean.